How to Answer ‘What Are Your Salary Expectations?’

 2. Set an anchor for a salary negotiation.

 To prevent receiving a low offer, you need to be thoughtful about what you say when asked for your salary expectations.
 Giving specific answers can limit both your short-term and long-term potential earnings.
-Once you give a number negotiating up is very difficult, though not impossible.
+Once you give a number, negotiating up is very difficult, though not impossible.

-Types of Salary Expectation Questions
+Types of Questions About Salary Expectations

-• What are your salary requirements?
+• What are your salary expectations (or requirements)?

 • What is your desired salary?

-• What salary are you looking for?
+• What kind of compensation are you looking for?

-Not only may salary expectation questions take many different forms, but they may be asked at different times during an interview process, including when:
+Questions about your salary expectations may also be asked at different times during an interview process, including when:

-• You’re submitting your information to an online job platform
+• You’re submitting your information to an online job platform.

-• You’re filling out a job application
+• You’re filling out a job application.

-• You’re being interviewed for a job
+• You’re being interviewed for a job.

-• You’ve been extended a job offer but no salary has been communicated
+• You’ve been extended a job offer but no salary has been communicated.

 What Not to Say When Asked About Salary Expectations